40 Things To Do with Chicago Kids over Spring Break 2022

-The week of March 29 through April 2 is spring break for Chicago public schools that follow the CPS calendar.
+The week of April 11-April 15 is spring break for Chicago public schools that follow the CPS calendar.
 There’s plenty to do around town for Chicago families, even if they're not ready to take a day trip out of town yet—though if you are, we've got some great suggestions!
 Our list of the best things to do with kids over spring break includes special events and exhibitions, over a dozen ideas for ways to get outside and explore the (slowly warming) outdoors, and a whole bunch of favorite indoor spots.

 1. See the animals waking up from winter at the Lincoln Park Zoo.
 FREE

 4. Visit the indoor farmers market in Logan Square.

 5. Walk through the beautiful and historic Graceland Cemetery and Arboretum.